Where can I use Wi-Fi?

 Click to flip

 This is true!
-Public Wi-Fi is free and so is a good alternative to using your mobile data allowance.
+Public Wi-Fi is free and so is a good alternative to using your mobile data allowance for certain things.

 This is the end of the Where can I use Wi-Fi? activity.
-You've learned that your home Wi-Fi only works immediately inside and around your house, but that you can use free public Wi-Fi while out and about in places such as big shopping centres and libraries.
-It's safe to use if you take some common-sense precautions.
+You've learned that your home Wi-Fi only works immediately inside and around your house, but that you can use free public Wi-Fi while out and about for certain things.

 In the next activity, Why would I want Wi-Fi on the go? you'll learn more about why public Wi-Fi is so convenient, and how it's different from the internet connection on a mobile phone plan.